 Storybook Dining At Artist Point With Snow White Cost

-The cost of a three-course meal at Storybook Dining at Artist Point with Snow White is $55 per adult and $33 per child at time of publishing.
-For those using a Disney Dining Plan, the meal will cost one table service credit on either the Disney Dining Plan or the Disney Deluxe Dining Plan.
+The cost of a three-course meal at Storybook Dining at Artist Point with Snow White is $59.99 per adult and $39 per child at time of publishing based on the updated menu.

 Final Thoughts On Storybook Dining With Snow White